-The Psychology of Long Term Mental Illness (LTMI), an emerging area of specialization in psychology, studies the treatment and evaluation of severely and persistently mentally ill adults and children and their families.
+Serious Mental Illness (LTMI), an emerging area of specialization in psychology, studies the treatment and evaluation of severely and persistently mentally ill adults and children and their families.
 The area focuses on specialized assessment techniques of psychopathology and level of functioning, psychotherapeutic interventions and psychosocial rehabilitation, and psychopharmacology, as well as program development and public policy.
 Course work includes: Community Psychology with the Seriously Mentally Ill; Treatment of Serious Mental Illness; Consultative Psychopharmacology; and Diagnostic Assessment of Long Term Mental Illness.